 No trip to Orlando would be complete without going to Disney World!

-Disney World is made of 4 theme parks.
+Disney World is made up of 4 theme parks.
 The oldest one is Magic Kingdom.

-If you want to discover the happiest place in the world and the magic of Disney, Magic Kingdom will be perfect for you.
+If you want to discover the world’s happiest place and Disney’s magic, Magic Kingdom will be perfect for you.

 You can easily get there from Orlando by car.
-When you get to the entrance, you can either take the Disney boat or tram to the park.
-They are both good options so you can take one on the way in, the other one on the way out.
+You can either take the Disney boat or the tram to the park when you get to the entrance.
+They are both good options so you can take one on the way in and the other on the way out.

-Once you get to the park itself, you will walk up Main Street USA to the Cinderella Castle and that’s where the magic happens!
+Once you get to the park, you will walk up Main Street USA to Cinderella Castle, where the magic happens!
 Magic Kingdom is made of 5 lands: Adventureland, Liberty Square, Tomorrowland, Frontierland, and Fantasyland.

 They are quite different from one another and are all worth checking out.
-If you are into roller coasters, head to Space Mountain, Seven Dwarfs Mine Train, or Big Thunder Mountain.
+Head to Space Mountain, Seven Dwarfs Mine Train, or Big Thunder Mountain if you are into roller coasters.

-Disney World can get quite busy so the best way to save time is downloading the app so you can book your FastPass+ as you go.
+Disney World can get quite busy, so the best way to save time is to download the app so you can book your FastPass+ as you go.